Last Updated on February 10, 2023 by Maggie McKneely

 Taxis: Porto also has official city taxis, which charge between €4-6 per ride.
 However, there’s also an abundance of Uber drivers if you prefer that.

 Porto Card: The Porto Card is a great option if you’re planning on using public transport, or visiting several qualifying museums and attractions.
-For one base price, the Porto Card lets you ride the metro and buses for free, gives free admissions to a number of museums, discounts on various other admission prices, and a 15% discount in participating restaurants.
+For one base price, the Porto Card lets you ride the metro and buses for free, gives free admission to a number of museums, discounts on various other admission prices, and a 15% discount in participating restaurants.

 Don’t have two days to explore?
 Check out this article if you only have one day in Porto!